Decoding AHAs and BHAs: The powerful ingredient in your skincare

 • Before using, do a patch test to see if irritation occurs.
 Stop usage immediately if a reaction occurs and consult your dermatologist.

-Currently pursuing a Bachelor's degree in Journalism, I enjoy keeping up with current events and the ever-changing trends in our society.
-My passion lies in exploring everything from politics to entertainment and sharing my perspectives through writing.
-I hope to shed light on topics that shape our world today whilst contributing meaningfully to the discourse surrounding them.
+Currently pursuing a Bachelor's degree in Journalism, I enjoy exploring everything from politics to entertainment and sharing my perspective through writing.

 Copyright © 2024 INPAC Times.
 All Rights Reserved